theokeist/wmaker/doc/BUILDING_ON_DEBIAN_UBUNTU.md

 ```

 After installation, launch WPrefs, switch to **Animations & Effects**, choose the
+Picom entry, enable **Start compositor automatically** if you want Window Maker
-Picom entry, and toggle **window shadows** to preview the blended minimize/
+to launch Picom on login, and toggle **window shadows** to preview the blended
-restore paths.
-The configuration editor in that panel updates the Picom template
+minimize/restore paths.
+The configuration editor in that panel updates the Picom
-under `~/.config/picom/picom.conf` the first time you open it.
+template under `~/.config/picom/picom.conf` the first time you open it, and the
+Mesa packages installed earlier provide the GLX backend Picom expects.

 ## Verifying the result